So, you dream of starting a small business but have no idea where to begin? I get it. Every day, I help clients who are in the same boat.

 Yes, getting professional help can be expensive, but think of it like building your house on a solid foundation.

-Some good resources to read to understand these issues better are:
+Some useful resources to read to understand these issues better are:

 - Your state government’s website